yasirbhutta/yasirbhutta.github.io/computer-basics/docs/computer.md

 #### What is a Process?

-- the computation done on the data to generate result is called Process.
+- The computation done on the data to generate result is called Process.
 It could be any arithmetic  or logical operation done on the data.

 **Examples:**